[navigation]

 Ipsy, Birchbox, and Sephora Play! are the leaders in the beauty industry by the number of subscribers.

-Nowadays, data suggests that 69% of women claim they only visit a physical store if they have to pick up a particular product.
+Nowadays, data suggests that 65% of women prefer to shop in-store, often turning to physical retail when they have a particular product in mind.
 Subscription services offer them a personalized experience, new products to test, and the joy of opening a box full of surprising beauty products.

 Personalized Approach to Enhance Brand Loyalty

-Beauty consumers are tired of mass newsletters and offers.
-According to research from CB Insights, buyers are 78% more likely to purchase with personalized recommendations.
+Beauty consumers are tired of mass newsletters and offers, shaping new beauty marketing trends.
+According to research, buyers who receive personalized recommendations are 78% more likely to repurchase from a brand.

 People don't like one-sided communication.
 Traditional shopping enabled them to talk to consultants and get desired tips.
 Online shopping, however, leaves them alone with screens.
 AI-powered solutions offer buyers chatbots and guides on fulfilling their needs.